 Click on the drawings for a larger view!

-Cut the pieces for the legs and side framing.
-With the pocket hole jig set for 1-1/2″ material, drill pocket holes in each end of the framing pieces.
-Secure the framing to the legs using glue and 2-1/2″ pocket hole screws.
+Cut the pieces for the face frame and drill pocket holes in each end of the shorter pieces as well as one long edge of each 1×2 piece (not shown in the drawing).
+Assemble the face frame using glue and 1-1/4″ pocket hole screws.

-Cut the piece for the shelf and drill pocket holes in each end.
-Secure the shelf to the side panels using glue and 1-1/4″ pocket hole screws.
-The back edge of the shelf will be flush with the back legs.
+Cut the pieces for the shelves.
+Drill pocket holes in the shelves as shown.
+Secure the lower shelf to the side and back pieces first, using glue and 1-1/4″ pocket hole screws.

-Cut the pieces for the doors.
-Drill pocket holes in each end of the 1×2 rails.
-Assemble the outer frame using glue and 1-1/4″ pocket hole screws.
+Cut the pieces for the doors and drill pocket holes in each end of the rails.
+Assemble the door frame using glue and 1-1/4″ pocket hole screws.

-Have any questions about the DIY plans to build a Simone Sideboard?
+Have any questions about the DIY plans to build a Diagonal Corner Base Kitchen Cabinet?
 Leave a comment below!